chiemelaumeh/TicketManager/README.md

   (2) "psql -l" (verify that the database was created locally)<br>
   (3) "psql [DB name]" (access the database) <br>
  - Navigate to directory ./server/db to migrate and create the tables and seed the test data<br>
+** **
+**Important!**

-**Important!
-You need to create seed data in the testdb.sql file for the accounts table before migration.
-At least one for user, one for admin, and one for tech.**
+- You need to create seed data in the testdb.sql file for the accounts table before migration.
+- At least one for user, one for admin, and one for tech.
+- The password must be at least five characters.
+To adjust the minimum characters, edit the schema in ./client/src/Components/Login
+** **
 - Run the command "psql [your DB name] -f testdb2.sql"
 - Verify the tables from testdb2.sql were created by typing the following in the CLI:<br>
   (1) "psql [DB name]"<br>